NietzscheH/MathAroundTheWorld/README.md

 ***

 ## Project Description
-(tentative) This is a math game called 'Math Around World.'
+(tentative) This is a math game called 'Math Around the World.'
 In this game, you will see math problems with increasing difficulties.
 Hurry up!
 They are dropping down!
 Do not let the problems touch the ground or else you lose the game.
-You will also have a chance to interact with cultural elements like British, China, India, etc.
+You will also have a chance to interact with cultural elements from China, Egypt, and Italy.

 ***